pieeg-club/ardEEG/README.md

 #### How it Works
 Connect the shield to Arduino Uno R4 WiFi and after that connect the device to a battery (power supply) and connect electrodes.
-Full galvanic isolation from mains required.
+Full galvanic isolation from mains is required.
-Electrodes positioned according to the International 10-20 system, right.    ​
+Electrodes are positioned according to the International 10-20 system    ​
 ![alt tag](https://github.com/Ildaron/ardEEG/blob/main/supplementary_files/ard_EEG_general.png "general view")​

 ![alt tag](https://github.com/Ildaron/ardEEG/blob/main/supplementary_files/ardeeg.png "generals view")